Wash your hands!

 South Hampstead High School (2000-2007),

 Chelsea College of Art and Design (2007-2008),

 Dept of Chemistry at Imperial College London (2017-2020)

 Dept of Materials at Imperial College London (2020 – onward)

-5 A-levels (A-Maths, Further Maths, Chemistry, Physics and Art), Foundation Degree from Chelsea, MSci in Physics, currently working toward PhD
+5 A-levels (A-Maths, Further Maths, Chemistry, Physics and Art), Foundation Degree from Chelsea, MSci in Physics, PhD in physics

 Imperial College London